Surface preparation

 Surface preparation is defined as “the cleaning or preparing of the metal surface prior to the application of a coating.”
 In practice, surface preparation embraces many things, which fall under this term.
-For example, the removal of mill scale, rust, copper slag or other contaminants.
-The creation of a profile on the metal surface also falls under surface preparation.
+For example, the removal of mill scale , rust, removal of imperfections, removal of existing coatings and or other contaminants.
+The creation of a profile on the metal surface also falls under the preparation of surfaces.
 In this way a good adhesion layer is created between the object and the coating that is applied to it.

 The importance of surface preparation

 Surface preparation is necessary for applying a (new) coating to a surface.
-The preparation ensures that the new layer will adhere well, which improves the durability of the coating.
+The preparation ensures that the new layer will adhere well, which improves the durability of the coating in case the coating is depending on thorough cleanliness and a certain surface profile to long-term adhesion.
 To achieve this, old layers such as paint, mill scale, rust and other dirt need to be removed from the surface.
 Moreover, surface preparation not only removes dirt; it also creates a profile on the surface, which serves as an adhesion layer for the new coating.

 The phases of surface preparation